UWPCE-PythonCert/PythonCertDevel220/source/modules/lesson06/assignment.rst

 1. The assignment repository for this lesson contains a file with 1 million records and a module that reads that file.
-2. The module is badly written and probably can be made to run more quickly and efficiently.
+2. The module is badly written and probably can be made to run more quickly and efficiently!
 3. You will look at the code and may immediately form a judgment about where performance can be improved.
 Do not be tempted to make immediate changes!
-4. Be sure to use an evidence based approach, and show with data how you were able to make improvements.
+4. Be sure to use an evidence based approach, and show, with data, how you were able to make improvements.
 5. Rewrite the module to improve performance.
 Provide evidence to demonstrate the improvement.